 #4 Lack of Safety Devices Such as Smoke Detectors and CO2 Alarms

-The listing of the rental unit should note the presence of a smoke alarm.
+The rental unit listing should note the presence of a smoke alarm.
 In fact, Airbnb offers hosts the ability to get one free smoke alarm for their listing.
-However, it has been our experience that some hosts do not properly place smoke and carbon monoxide alarms on every level of the home and outside each sleeping area.
+However, our experience has been that some hosts do not properly place smoke and carbon monoxide alarms on every level of the home and outside each sleeping area.
 In addition, we have encountered cases where the alarms were in place, but the batteries were dead.

 It’s a best practice to pack your own smoke alarm that you can place near your sleeping arrangements for peace of mind.